-As they don’t mind being transplanted, you can start to grow courgettes from seeds indoors and then move them into your veg patch as temperatures increase.
+As they don’t mind being transplanted, you can start to grow courgettes from seeds indoors and then move them into your organic vegetable garden as temperatures increase.
 Of course, you can continue to grow them in pots, if you lack space.

 At the end of April, fill a 10 cm pot with general-purpose potting compost.
 Make a small hole on top and sow one courgette seed.
 Water the pot until the compost is moist.
 Finally, move pots to a warmish place.

 As seeds start to sprout, move pots into a sunny position, just out of direct sunlight.
 Windowsills are fine but beware of cold night temperatures as they can damage your seedlings.